 Facing the reality of governmental oppression, as a form of imperial reaction and suppression to the revolutionary movement of the church, early Christians anticipated unavoidable suffering.
 Living within an autocracy, anyone or any movement that stood in contradiction to this empire was poised to endure retaliation, retribution or repression.

-These trials emerged as Christianity, or better stated as “the Jesus movement,” stood in contrast to the Graeco-Roman world and the control the Roman Empire that sought to “lord” over the people.
+These trials emerged as Christianity, or better stated as “the Jesus movement,” stood in contrast to the Graeco-Roman world and the control of the Roman Empire that sought to “lord” over the people.
 This was a culture that sought to dictate the people’s existence and practices through the maintenance, formation and promotion of cults they deemed necessary to control communal identity and welfare.

 This was the equivalent of a state religion for the empire, and their gods were to be sought as they sustained the livelihood of Roman imperialism.
 Consequently, the monotheistic revolutionary movement of Jesus became a threat to the Roman motif.